Anieba/alx-system_engineering-devops/0x00-shell_basics/README.md

-my my
- I love numbers
-welcome
+Betty in my first directory